 Warning, this is a long post, but here’s the thing.
-If you don’t have 5 minutes to read this from start to finish, you simply cannot afford to be creating content.
+If you don’t have 5 minutes to read these 12 points from start to finish, you simply cannot afford to create content.
 I’m serious.
 It’s a bit like going travelling without insurance.
 Nuts.
 Such a small investment, such a massive ROI when things don’t go to plan.

 So why should you consider these 12 points, and take the recommended actions, before you even start the process of creating a leveraged income from your expertise?
 Because when you don’t, you waste time, energy and money on things you don’t need, people who mess you around, and ultimately you can end up creating products that will never, actually, work.